bcarruthers/garnet/README.md

 - **Fast**: Garbage collection spikes can cause dropped frames and inconsistent performance, so Garnet minimizes allocations and helps library users do so too.
 Component storage is data-oriented for fast iteration.

 - **Minimal**: The core library focuses on events, scheduling, and storage, and anything game-specific like physics, rendering, or update loops should be implemented separately.

-- **Complete**: In addition to traditional ECS, Garnet provides actor-like messaging for scenarios where multiple ECS worlds are beneficial, such as AI agents or networking.

 ## Containers